sachuriga283/nwb4fp/README.md

 #Recalculating the quality matrix and downsampling the LFP signal

-##install dependencies
+##install dependencies and main functions
-pip install nwb4fprobe
+pip install nwb4fp